 Other considerations are cost and access.
-According to the APA, a medical abortion can cost between $300 and $800 before insurance, which you may not be able to count on even if you are insured.
+According to Planned Parenthood, a medical abortion can cost between $350 and $950 before insurance, which you may not be able to count on even if you are insured.
 (While some insurance companies do cover the cost of medication abortion, 26 states have passed laws that prohibit insurance companies from covering any abortion, according to the National Women's Law Center.)
 By contrast, a surgical abortion in the first trimester can cost up to $1,500 before insurance, Planned Parenthood's website states, making medical abortion the less expensive option.
 With more clinics that offer surgical abortions closing down, a medical abortion can also be easier to obtain, as even primary care providers and OB-GYNs who don't work in abortion clinics can prescribe the pills.
 So, if you believe medical abortion is the right decision for you, talk to your primary care physician to see if they prescribe the medications and/or if they need to refer you to another provider that does.

 If you reside in a particularly rural area, you can get a medical abortion via telemedicine, a safe alternative that doesn't require an in-person consultation with an OB-GYN.
 Patients visit a clinic and go through the normal process of a medication abortion screening, including an ultrasound.
 They then receive the medication in the clinic and take it home, where a licensed physician guides them through the abortion process in real-time via a private and secure video connection.
 Just note that telemedicine isn't offered in all 50 states.
-According to the Guttmacher Institute, 34 states require clinicians who prescribe medication abortion to be licensed physicians (so physicians assistants and/or nurses cannot provide the medication), and 19 states require the clinician to be physically present during the procedure.
+According to the Guttmacher Institute, 34 states require clinicians who prescribe medication abortion to be licensed physicians (so physician assistants and/or nurses cannot provide the medication), and 19 states require the clinician to be physically present during the procedure.
 You can find out if your state offers telemedicine options here.

 According to patients, the biggest advantages of medical abortion are that it takes place outside a clinic and that no surgery is involved.
 "I chose to have a medical abortion because I wanted to end the pregnancy in the comfort of my family's home without an [in]vasive procedure," Kristine Kippins, 37, from New York City tells Bustle.
 "Although there was some discomfort from heavy bleeding and cramps, the process was similar to an intense monthly period.
 It lasted much longer than a surgical abortion would have, but I wouldn't trade anything for being able to have my abortion at home on my own terms."
 Some people who chose medical abortion also say the experience can feel more organic.
 "I chose medical abortion because I wanted to be home with my partner the entire time, and I wanted to feel what my body was going through," Sally, 32, from Boston tells Bustle.
 "I wanted the experience to be as natural as possible."